cgawdzik/COMP3004-TeamProject/README.md

 ---

+## Compiling Instructions

+To compile and execute the program not through Qt Creator, the following commands can be used to create an executable in Linux Ubuntu.
+The commands below include making a build directory to differentiate source and build files, and should be done in the COMP3004-FinalProject directory.

+  (in the COMP3004-FinalProject directory) mkdir build cd build cmake .. make
+  ./COMP3004-FinalProject

+---

 ### Notes
 Some members' VMs did not have the QtCharts module installed to allow the chart to be built for CGM monitoring.
 If a similar issue arises, the command below can be used to resolve the issue in Linux Ubuntu.

   sudo apt-get install libqt5charts5-dev